ajaygautam/ajaygautam-com/_posts/2024-10-01-Code-review-best-practices.md

 ## Swagger / API documentation best practices
 * APIs are publicly facing and should have good documentation
-* Must describe what the API does.
+* Must describe what the API does
 * Must cover edge cases, if any
 * Must specify return schema
 * Must specify return / error codes with details
+* Anything else you can think of that will help the consumer of this API